-115. Clarissa is a sales representative for a large pharmaceutical firm.
+- 71. Clarissa is a sales representative for a large pharmaceutical firm.
 While calling on one of her major clients, the purchasing director of a hospital, the client told her confidential information that a sales representative from a competing firm had passed on to him.
 The information completely contradicts Clarissa's firm's understanding of the competitor's business strategy and would allow Clarissa's employer to gain many of the competitor's clients.
-Which of the following ethical implications may result from this situation?
+What ethical implications may result from this situation? - a.

-a.
 There is no ethical or legal concern here for Clarissa.